doingandlearning/gatsby-blog/content/posts/kents-workshops/kent-dodds-react-performance.md

   - 'React'
   - 'Kent C. Dodds'
   - 'egghead.io'
-description: 'egghead workshop - React Performance'
+description: 'workshop - React Performance'
 ---

 This series of workshops has been a bit of a marathon.
 There has been so much